The content on this site is information only and is not legal advice. If you need legal advice please contact us.

 Infringements are issued for minor breaches of the law.
 The idea is to issue a penalty (to discourage you from breaking the law again) while keeping the offence out of Court.

-Victoria Police can issue infringement notices, as well as local councils, the Department of Transport Victoria, the Victorian Electoral Commission, and other bodies (also known as enforcement agencies).
+Victoria Police can issue infringement notices, as well as local councils, the Department of Transport Victoria, the Victorian Electoral Commission, and other bodies (also known as Enforcement Agencies).

 You will find out about your fine (infringement) when you receive the infringement notice.
 The infringement notice can be: